Table of Contents

 untracks the files from the index and dumps the changes in the working directory.

-Scenario-2: Git discard changes already committed
+Scenario-2: Git discard already committed changes

 Example-5: Discarding un-pushed files